FunkyMood/Wow-Classic-AH-Firemaw-Horde/README.md

 Blizzard's Auction House API for Classic Era (`dynamic-classic1x-{region}`) has been broken since December 10, 2024, returning 404 on all AH endpoints.

-As a result, one way to get real-time AH data is to scan the Auction House directly in-game using the **AHDB addon**, which saves the data locally.
+As a result, the only way to get real-time AH data is to scan the Auction House directly in-game using the **AHDB addon**, which saves the data locally.
 This bot reads that data and makes it available via Telegram.

 ## How it works

-AHDB addon (in-game) → AH scan → AuctionDB.lua (local file) ↓
+AHDB addon (in-game) → AH scan → AuctionDB.lua (local file)

+↓

 sync.bat (local script)

 ↓

 Render (hosting) → Supabase (database)

 ↓

 Telegram Bot

 ## Commands